 Our IT systems are protected by anti-virus and security software including automated file back-up.
 As additional security our membership database is stored electronically off-line.

 At a future date the Dorset Community Energy directors may appoint an external organisation to maintain our membership database and make interest payments to members.
 For example, this may be necessary and cost effective if there are a larger number of members due to future share offers for new projects.
 If so, existing members will be consulted and the organisation appointed will be fully compliant with current data protection legal requirements.

 PLEASE NOTE THAT EXISTING MEMBERS OF DORSET COMMUNITY ENERGY DO NOT HAVE TO GIVE PERMISSION FOR THEIR DATA TO BE USED FOR DORSET COMMUNITY ENERGY STATUTORY PURPOSES, INCLUDING PAYMENT OF INTEREST, NOTIFICATION OF AGM’S ETC. THIS WILL CONTINUE AS USUAL.

 We use an online service called Mailchimp to send our quarterly newsletter.
 It handles all of the data we need for this.
 Mailchimp is part of The EU-US data privacy shield agreement, and is fully compliant with the General Data Protection Regulation – you can read more in the Mailchimp Privacy Statement.

-You can unsubscribe from the newsletter at any time and remove your data completely by following the unsubscribe link in every newsletter, or contact us and we will do it for you.
+You can unsubscribe from the newsletter at any time and remove your data completely by following the unsubscribe link at the bottom of every newsletter, or e mail us at email@example.com and we will do it for you.